 The number and types of available tests vary widely based on geographic region and health care facility.
 If a patient is suspected of having COVID-19 and tests aren't available, clinicians should work with local and state public health offices to determine where and how patients can access coronavirus tests in the community.

-Two different types of testing are currently available:
+Three different types of testing are currently available:

 Three CLIA certification complexity classifications can be given to a diagnostic test that is EUA designated.

 To use for testing patients, you must have a valid CLIA certificate for your practice that matches your normal testing practices.
 Review a complete list of FDA authorized EUA tests as well as their CLIA classification.